Web Security

 Application containers are often used for microservice deployment, but they bring risks of their own:

-1. They are based on software images, which may contain vulnerabilities of their own.
+• They are based on software images, which may contain vulnerabilities of their own.
 Regular scanning will help ensure your images do not present any security issues.

-2. They have both internal and external threat surfaces.
+• They have both internal and external threat surfaces.
 Limiting user permissions via least-privilege or zero-trust policies is a crucial measure.
 Secrets should never be stored on a container.

-We’ve seen how your data can be at risk if your organisation depends on microservices.
+We’ve seen how your data can be at risk if your organization depends on microservices.
 HTTPS and encryption can reduce the chances of an attacker being able to access data.
 It’s also worth being cautious with plaintext, which can be easily read and copied.
 Personal information should be masked.

 Modern microservices often span many networks and have multiple entry points.
-By limiting services to a single access point, or API gateway, you can authenticate users, manage access and stop users from directly communicating with microservices, reducing the risk of an exploit.
-An API gateway can offer SSL termination, protocol conversion, monitoring and request-caching, as well as token-based authentication.
+By limiting services to a single access point, or API gateway, you can authenticate users, manage access, and stop users from directly communicating with microservices, reducing the risk of an exploit.
+An API gateway can offer SSL termination, protocol conversion, monitoring, and request-caching, as well as token-based authentication.

-Protect against DDoS attacks
+Protect Against DDoS Attacks

 Distributed denial of service (DDoS) attacks are increasingly targeting enterprise applications.
 These attacks seek to disrupt service by making multiple log-in attempts using different credentials, and a high-speed attack that can bog down requests and make resources unavailable.
 By configuring rate limits to accept only a set number of requests within a given time period, you can protect microservice-packed apps from DDoS danger.

 Microservices must be monitored for attacks and vulnerabilities and recommended changes should be implemented promptly to ensure code is up to date and applications are kept safe.
-Combining monitoring with all the approaches above will harden your defences, limiting gaps and protecting your data.
+Combining monitoring with all the approaches above will harden your defenses, limiting gaps and protecting your data.

 Subscribe to Cyber Resilience Insights for more articles like these